DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 - People were having trouble telling when they have defeated all the enemies in the room.
 - So, there is now a (very ugly) room clear notification that appears at the top of the screen
 - Also, a sound plays, too
+- However, I want an even stronger in-world indication that the player has cleared the room.
+	- Any thoughts?
+	- Maybe VFX?

 ##### Enemies